Some of the numbers presented in this website may not be the most recent available

 South Georgia was used as a sealers’ and whalers’ base under leases granted by the Governor of the Falklands until whaling ended in the 1960s.
 A research facility was created at the whaling base at King Edward Point in 1949.

 Argentina claimed South Georgia in 1927 and the South Sandwich Islands in 1938 and maintained a naval station on Thule Island from 1976 until 1982.
 It briefly occupied South Georgia during the Falklands War in 1982.
-The current Overseas Territory was then formed in 1985.
+The current Overseas Territory of the UK was then formed in 1985.

 As there are no native inhabitants, economic activity is limited to fishing licences, stamps and coins, along with small amounts of tourism and customs dues.